 In case of an accident, if your commercial vehicle is damaged, you may not be able to get the entire expense incurred for the replacement of its parts.
-Most of the commercial vehicle insurance cover pays for the replaced parts of the vehicle after deducting the amount of depreciation.
+Most commercial vehicle insurance companies pay for the replaced parts of the vehicle after deducting the amount of depreciation.
 So, in such a case, the policyholder has to pay the difference between the market value of the replaced new part and the depreciated part of the vehicle.

-What is Zero Depreciation Commercial Vehicle Insurance Cover?
+What is Zero Depreciation Cover in Commercial Vehicle Insurance?

 Advantages of Zero Depreciation Cover for Commercial Vehicles

-The benefits/ advantages of having a zero-depreciation insurance cover are as follows:
+The benefits/ advantages of having a commercial vehicle insurance zero depreciation cover are as follows: